Codex workflow repository guide

 Current status

+Public repository available.
 Foundation, pack coverage, gates, and end-to-end examples are in place.
-Current state: public release candidate.
+Page last reviewed: 2026-05-06.

 Core system